Day 3 · Friday 19 June 2026

 What to order

-The black daal (dal makhani, cooked for 24 hours) is the signature, essential.
+The black daal (slow-cooked 24 hours) is the signature, order it.
 The chicken ruby is one of the best curries in London.
-The chilli chicken is excellent for kids.
-Order the roomali roti for the table.
-For starters, the pau bhaji is wonderful.
-End with the house chai, sweet, spiced, small glasses, complimentary on request.
-Drink: the Ruby Murray cocktail while waiting at the bar.
+The chilli chicken is good for kids.
+Roomali roti for the table.
+Pau bhaji to start.
+End with the house chai, complimentary on request.

 Hours Mon–Thu 8am–11pm